13 Surefire Ways To Make Sure Your Home Weather Station Fails And A Few Related Weather Misconceptions

 Using a home weather station in isolation however, will be a very big mistake.
 Although it provides you with the most accurate and up-to-date data of your specific location's weather conditions, it can't match the capabilities of a professional weather service.

-The first and biggest advantage of a professional weather service is its access to the vast array of weather sensors.
-From satellite & radar images, weather balloons, to remote weather stations, they have access to detailed data of approaching & changing weather conditions up to thousands of miles away.
+The first and biggest advantage of a professional weather service is its access to a vast array of weather sensors.
+From satellite & radar images, weather balloons to remote weather stations, they have access to detailed data of approaching & changing weather conditions up to thousands of miles away.

 By tracking and analyzing this wealth of information, they are able to make very accurate forecasts of weather conditions in your location 5-7 days in advance.
 Variables that your home weather station's sensors will only be able to pick up a day before your weather conditions are affected.